 Complement colleagues for work done well; it will make you feel as good as them.
 Encouraging a collaborative and supportive working environment where people are appreciated can really help improve mental health at work.
 Don’t let disagreements fester, deal with conflicts straight away.
 (Learn more about how to deal with conflicts at work constructively).

 2. Breathe Deeply

 I cannot stress how beneficial this is for our mental and physical health!
 Most of us take shallow breaths into the top of our lungs, which in itself causes stress in the body.
-Spend two minutes a few times a day taking several long deep breaths filling the whole of your lungs.
+Take a few minutes a few times a day to focus on your breathing.
+Imagine your lungs as bellows and breathe slow and low into your side ribs.
+Make the exhale slightly longer than the inhale.
+If you feel dizzy it means you tend to chest breathe.
+Shorten the breath cycle and keep practicing, your lungs will get used to it and your mind and body will love you for it!
 This activates the ‘rest and digest’ nervous system, which reduces cortisol and heart rate, calms our body, improves focus and energy levels and helps to manage emotions.